Adani group pledged shares: GQG deal with 4 Adani firms to ease fund raising concerns, says Kotak

-Adani group's completion of one of its largest deals at $1.9 billion through 2.5-4.1 per cent stake sale across its four listed entities to GQG Partners, should assuage concerns about the group’s ability to raise funding for the repayment of loans against its listed company shares -- its stated target, said Kotak Institutional Equities.
+Adani group's completion of one of its largest deals at $1.9 billion through 2.5-4.1 per cent stake sale across its four listed entities to GQG Partners should assuage concerns about the group’s ability to raise funding for the repayment of loans against its listed company shares -- its stated target, said Kotak Institutional Equities.
 The domestic brokerage said Adani group can potentially raise another $8 billion (at deal price) while maintaining majority control.

 GQG Partners on Thursday via block deals bought 38,701,168 Adani Enterprises shares at Rs 1,410.86 apiece for Rs 5,460 crore.
 It purchased 88,600,000 Adani Ports shares at Rs 596.20 apiece for Rs 5,282 crore.
 In Adani Transmission, it bought 28,400,000 shares at Rs 668.40, totalling Rs 1,898 crore.
 Besides, it bought 55,600,000 shares of Adani Green Energy at Rs 504.60, valuing Rs 2,806 crore.